arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 #### Q15: The Diffusion Principle: Over time, queues will randomly spin seriously out of control and will remain in this state for long periods.

+A random process—a sequence of random variables event—can lead a system to specific states.
+In the case of product development, queues can reach high-queue states.
+When these states occur, you can't rely on randomness to correct the problems that randomness creates, which leads to the last principle.

 #### Q16: The Intervention Principle: We cannot rely on randomness to correct a random queue.

+A queue that drifted into a sustained high-queue state won't easily and quickly drift back to a low-queue state.

+If you drifted 10 heads in a sequence, the probability of getting 10 tails in a row to cancel the first 10 heads is about 1 in 1,000.

+When situations like these happen, you need to make quick and forceful interventions.
+You might set limits on maximum queue size and intervene as your system approach these limits.

+**The more you monitor queues and the more quickly you intervene, the less queues will cost you.**

 ### Chapter 4 - Exploiting Variability